TOOLS YOU TRUST!

 Construction tools and safety gear including a hard hat, gloves, boots, and measuring tape on a dark surface.

-• Keep blades sharp and suitable for the material.
+• Keep blades sharp and matched to the material you’re cutting.

 • Maintain two-hand control at all times; never twist the saw mid-cut.

-• Check for hidden nails, screws or knots before cutting.
+• Check for hidden nails, screws or large knots in timber before cutting.

-• Unplug or remove the battery before changing blades or adjusting depth.
+• Unplug or remove the battery before changing blades or adjusting depth or bevel settings.

-• Allow the blade to cool before storage.
+• Allow the blade to cool before storing the saw.

-• Inspect for dull or chipped teeth and replace when needed.
+• Inspect the blade for dull or chipped teeth and replace it when needed.

 Read next: How to Maintain and Store DIY Tools Properly

-• Starting with the blade already touching the wood.
+• Starting the saw with the blade already touching the wood.

 • Forcing the saw instead of letting it cut at its own pace.